tharunan11/Admission-Predictor/README.md

 ## Model Details

 The model used for prediction is a linear regression model trained on a dataset containing various student attributes and their corresponding admission chances.
+Model contains features such as :
+   [GRE score, TOEFL Score, University rating, SOP, LOR, CGPA, Research] Model accuracy :- 83%

 ## Deployment